 How Juries Decide Pain and Suffering Damages

-Properly illustrating your pain and suffering damages at trial for the jury to understand is essential in order to be adequately compensated for your injuries.
-While juries may have a relatively easy time determining the amount of compensation for economic damages – because those are numbers they can see reflected in documented medical bills and lost wages – they often struggle with placing a monetary value on someone’s pain and suffering.
+Properly illustrating your pain and suffering damages at trial for the jury to understand is essential to compensate you for your injuries adequately.
+While juries may have a relatively easy time determining the amount of compensation for economic damages – because those are numbers they can see reflected in documented medical bills and lost wages – they often struggle with placing a monetary value on someone's pain and suffering.

-Even the standard jury instruction does not provide the jurors with guidance in determining a figure.
-Abstract concepts, ambiguity, and confusion are all defense tactics utilized by defense attorneys to dismantle your viable personal injury claim.
+Even the standard jury instruction does not guide the jurors in determining a figure.
+Abstract concepts, ambiguity, and confusion are all tactics utilized by defense attorneys to dismantle your viable personal injury claim.
 This is why it is critical to be honest about the extent of your injuries and the complete impact those injuries have had on your life.

-Providing a range dollar figure can also be beneficial in allowing the jury to make the determination as to what the final number will be.
-Presenting multiple stories from different witnesses demonstrating the extent of your pain and suffering damages, and including a monetary range for each, will allow the jury a viable opportunity to compensate you for that loss.
+Providing a dollar range can also be beneficial in allowing the jury to determine what the final number will be.
+Presenting multiple stories from witnesses demonstrating the extent of your pain and suffering damages, including a monetary range for each, will allow the jury to compensate you for your losses.
 Your attorney can only use these examples of loss to illustrate your injuries if you provide them to him or her.

-Having Witness Statements Is Extremely Beneficial to Your Case
+Witness Statements are Extremely Beneficial to Your Case

-Proving damages for pain and suffering is one of the more important ways to ensure you receive a fair amount.
+Proving damages for pain and suffering is one of the more important ways to ensure you receive fair compensation.
 The more evidence you have, the better.
 It is also one of the most complex issues that arise in a personal injury case.

 Ensuring that you have the necessary documentary evidence—medical records, witness statements that establish the full scope of your pain and suffering, and expert testimony to verify your injuries and the pain they cause—are all things we have years of experience handling.
-Before-and-after witnesses are individuals who knew you both before and after the incident, giving rise to your injuries and equipping them to testify as to how the accident has impacted you from their perspective.
-A spouse or significant other is typically an obvious before-and-after witness because they live with you day in and out, taking notice of your physical condition.
+Before-and-after witnesses are individuals who knew you both before and after the incident.
+They can testify about how the accident impacted you using their own observations and words.
+A spouse or significant other is typically an obvious before-and-after witness because they live with you day in and out and notice your physical condition.

 These types of witnesses are inherently biased in that they clearly care about you and would presumably never testify in a manner that would undermine your claim.
-The defense will therefore often attack witnesses that are related to you either by blood or marriage by suggesting to the jury just that—that the witnesses are inherently biased.
+The defense will often attack witnesses that are related to you either by blood or marriage by suggesting to the jury that the witnesses are biased in your favor.

-Oftentimes the best before-and-after witnesses are people who do not have any personal stake in the litigation, such as employers or co-workers—individuals who are not a friend or relatives who may be biased but rather people who see the victim on a nearly everyday basis and can provide first-hand knowledge regarding the effects the injuries have had on that person.
+Often, the best before-and-after witnesses are people with no personal stake in the litigation, such as employers or co-workers.
+These are people who are not friends or relatives but see you nearly every day and can provide first-hand knowledge regarding the effects of the injuries on you.

 Should I Try to Handle My Pain and Suffering Claim without an Injury Attorney?

-It is always highly recommended that you hire an experienced attorney before trying to file a personal injury claim.
+It is highly recommended that you hire an experienced attorney before filing a personal injury claim.
 Insurance companies may try to tell you that this is an unnecessary measure, and the prospect of paying for an attorney while coping with damages after a personal injury can be daunting.
-Attempting to handle a personal injury claim on your own almost always ends with a claimant making a mistake that significantly reduces the value of their case and any settlement they potentially could have gotten.
+When someone tries to handle a personal injury claim on their own, it almost always ends with the claimant making a mistake that significantly reduces the value of their case and any settlement they potentially could have received.